uwidev/community-management-resources/content/definitions/Classification of Rule Breaking.md

 ## (3) Impulsive, Reckless, Inconsiderate
 Members can read the rules, completely understand it, but act without enough thought.
 These cases are quite common, since emotions, behavior, and habits drive these cases.

 Arguments, especially heated ones, are the prime example of this kind of rule breaking.
-S
+Shitposting in the middle of a conversation or randomly dropping irrelevant media content in a channel is also quite common.

 ## (4) Special case: Broken deliberately
+On rare occasions, members might feel a bit daring, spiteful, for trolly.
+These members fully know they are breaking a rule, and break it.
+Severity depends on if it is justified, but most of the time, to deliberately break a rule without discussing to staff about it is punishable.

+Most cases have little to no emotional drive, and instead, have ample thought to their actions.

+Posting images after explicitly being told not to post images